CUFCTL/mlbd/skills/jupyter-notebooks.md

 # export the kernel for JupyterHub to use
 source activate myenv
+conda install ipykernel
 python -m ipykernel install --user --name myenv --display-name "Python 3 (myenv)"
 ```

 After taking these steps, whenever you log in to a node on JupyterHub you should see an option under "New" called "Python 3 (myenv)".
 Creating a notebook with this kernel will allow you to use any Python packages installed in your Anaconda environment.
-Refer to [Python](python.md) for packages that you should install in your environment.
+Refer to [Python](python.md) for other packages that you should install in your environment.

 ### JupyterLab